On this page |

 You should now have the Python handle demo activated with the pivot gadget at the origin.

-Implementing a Python handle from scratch can be error prone and challenging.
-Consider using the Viewer Handle Code Generator to create your initial Python handle.
-The dialog provides a variety of code samples from which you can choose to generate the Python handle code.
+This section cover the details for implementing Python handles.
+Implementing from scratch can be error prone and challenging, consider using the Viewer Handle Code Generator to create your Python handle.
+The code generator provides a variety of code samples you can use to generate the skeleton code of a Python handle.

-For more details about implementing specific functionality, see the following pages:
+For more details about implementing specific functionalities, see the following pages:

 Python viewer handles